-Lead Agency: Emergency Management Supporting Agencies: Township Administration, Suss sex County Hazard(s) of Concern: ☑Dam Failure ☑Disease Outbreak ☑Drought ☑Earthquake ☑Flood ☑Geological Hazards ☑Hazardous Materials ⊠Hurricane ☑Infestation ☑Nor'easter ☑Severe Weather ☑Severe Winter Weather ☑Wildfire Description of the Problem: populations and underserved populations.
+Lead Agency: Emergency Management Supporting Agencies: Township Administration, Suss sex County Hazard(s) of Concern: ⊠Dam Failure ⊠Disease Outbreak ⊠Drought ⊠Earthquake ⊠Flood ⊠Geological Hazards ⊠Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: populations and underserved p opulations.
 Ider s that conduct outreach to socially vulnerable ntifying and educating these populations can ially reduce the number of emergency calls Description of the Solution: vulnerable populations.
-Methonewsletters, social media, the ds of distribution Township websi n Sussex County, on hazard risks for socially may include Township events, the Township te, and having the materials on display for the der hiring staff to work directly with socially Estimated Cost: Low Potential Funding Sources: Township Budget, HMGP Implementation Timeline: Within 3 years Goals Met: 1, 2, 3, 7 Benefits: Township.
+Methonewsletters, social media, the ds of distribution Township websi n Sussex County, on hazard risks for socially may include Township events, the Township te, and having the materials on display for the der hiring staff to work directly with socially Estimated Cost: Low Potential Funding Sources: Township Budget, HMGP Implementation Timeline: Within 3 years Goals Met: 1, 2, 3, 7 Benefits: ownship.
 Furthe orking to identify and work with the socially ermore, this action will create opportunities to s.
 Impact on Socially Vulnerable Populations: dual to identify a p will become educated on hazards risks.
-The and work with these populations to ensure the Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: to mitigate the risks can decrease the demand lealth and medical, law enforcement, and Impact on Capabilities: This action would build upon the program. ne Township's al lready existing public education and outreach Climate Change Considerations: II inform resident ty and frequency of many climate related ts and business owners of how to reduce risk acerbate those risks.
-Mitigation Category □Local Plans and Regulations □Structure and Infrastructure • • □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current methods remain the only ones used Rely on state or federal resources Resources may be generalized specific to the risks in the To Use only a few methods fo r distribution Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance
+The ind work with these populations to ensure the Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: to mitigate the risks can decrease the demand ealth and medical, law enforcement, and Impact on Capabilities: This action would build upon the program. ne Township's al ready existing public education and outreach Climate Change Considerations: Climate change is likely to incr disaster events.
+This action wi from hazards and how climate II inform resident ty and frequency of many climate related ts and business owners of how to reduce risk acerbate those risks.
+Mitigation Category □Local Plans and Regulations □Structure and Infrastructure ' ' □ Natural Systems Protection (NSP) ⊠ Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current methods remain the only ones used Rely on state or federal resources Resources may be generalized and not specific to the risks in the Township Use only a few methods fo r distribution Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance